A relationship can be considered healthy if both partners feel supported, connected, and independent while being with each other.

 Respect means listening to your partner’s needs, concerns, hopes, and dreams openly and with care.

 It means learning to talk about even painful things without being cruel to each other, and it means putting the health of your relationship above winning or scoring points off each other.

 Talk to your partner the way you’d want them to talk to you.
 Focus on your feelings and needs, not on trying to punish them or make them act a certain way.

 Watch Dr. Emerson Eggerichs explain the two ingredients for a successful marriage.

 7. Nurture the good

-Look for all the ways in which your relationship works, and focus on those.
-Do more of what works, and less of what doesn’t.
+Look for all how your relationship works and focus on those.
+Do more of what works and less of what doesn’t.

 That counts for your partner, too.
 Look for what you love and appreciate about them, and focus on that.
 Tell them about it.

-Of course issues will come up sometimes and need to be dealt with, but on the everyday level good relationships are built on being positive and nurturing, not nagging or finding fault.
+Of course, issues will come up sometimes and need to be dealt with, but good relationships are built on being positive and nurturing, not nagging or finding faults.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.